Meet the Administrators, Teachers & Support Staff

 Ms. Zielinski, BA

-Ms. Z loves welcoming children—and their parents—into her class, drawing on parents’ expertise to enrich her students’ learning.
-One of her favorite parent-partners is a florist who volunteers during the holidays and special occasions, helping students create beautiful projects with plants.
+Ms. Z loves welcoming children—and their parents and grandparents—into her class, drawing on their expertise to enrich her students’ learning.
+One of her favorite grandparent-partners is a florist who volunteers during the holidays and special occasions, helping students create beautiful projects with plants and flowers.
 With her motherly love, and years of teaching experience in both school and parish settings, Ms. Z brings Christ’s love into the classroom, embodying the mission of Covenant Christian School.

 Mrs. Schuur, BA, MA